 The first competitor (2 competitors per Heat) or the first two competitors (4 competitors per Heat) advance from round to round as determined by their place of finish in each Heat.
 Place of finish is determined by the first part of the body or Snowboard that crosses the finish line.
 Whenever possible, a finish line camera (video or photo finish) should be available.
 Only in the Big or Small Final if it is still impossible to separate the competitors with these steps, the competitors will remain tied.
 In case of a tie, at the finish line, such tie(s) will be broken after reviewing if available the photo-finish presentation.
 If a tie still exists, the competitors concerned will be ranked according to the fastest qualification time.
 In the case where the same qualification time exists (best time out of two runs), the tie will be broken by using the total time of both qualification runs.
-If a tie still exists, the competitor with the higher bib number (used in the seeding or the qualification runs) will be scored as first.
+If they are still tied the competitor with the worse seeding points will win the tie.
+If the tie still exists they will remain tied..